binkley/proc-clang/README.md

 ```
 $ xcode-select --install
 ```
+8. Install llvm from homebrew.
+This gets you `clang`, which is superior to `gcc`, command-line compatible, and great for lint-y warnings.
-8. Add this to `.pc` source files before any system headers.  `proc` does not like `__attribute__` or know about standard 64-bit integer types.
+9. Add this to `.pc` source files before any system headers.  `proc` does not like `__attribute__` or know about standard 64-bit integer types.
 A pity as it also disables some GCC optimizations:
 ```c